-- (o) Expired Accounts and Cancelled Authority Unless otherwise specified by law, annual budget authority expires for incurring new obligations at the beginning of the subsequent fiscal year.
+- (n) Expired Accounts and Cancelled Authority Unless otherwise specified by law, annual budget authority expires for incurring new obligations at the beginning of the subsequent fiscal year.
 The account into which the annual authority is placed is called an expired account.
 For five fiscal years, the expired account is available for expenditure to liquidate valid obligations incurred during the unexpired period.
 Adjustments are allowed to increase or decrease valid obligations incurred during the unexpired period that were not previously reported.
-At the end of the fifth expired year, the account is cancelled and any remaining money is returned to the Treasury. - (p) Transactions with Related Parties In the course of its operations, the FLRA has relationships and conducts financial transactions with numerous Federal agencies.
-The most prominent of these relationships are with the Treasury, the DOL, the Department of the Interior, the Department of Transportation, the Department of Homeland Security, and the General Services Administration. - (q) Contingencies A contingency is an existing condition, situation, or set of circumstances involving uncertainty as to possible gain or loss to the agency.
+At the end of the fifth expired year, the account is cancelled and any remaining money is returned to the Treasury. - (o) Transactions with Related Parties In the course of its operations, the FLRA has relationships and conducts financial transactions with numerous Federal agencies.
+The most prominent of these relationships are with the Treasury, the DoL, the Department of the Interior, the Department of Transportation, the Department of Homeland Security, and the General Services Administration (GSA). - (p) Contingencies A contingency is an existing condition, situation, or set of circumstances involving uncertainty as to possible gain or loss to the agency.
 The uncertainty will ultimately be resolved when one or more future events occur or fail to occur.
 With the exception of pending, threatened, or potential litigation, a contingent liability is recognized when a past transaction or event has occurred, a future outflow or other sacrifice of resources is more likely than not, and the related future outflow or sacrifice of resources is measurable.
-For pending, threatened, or potential litigation, a liability is recognized when a past transaction or event has occurred, a future outflow or other sacrifice of resources is likely, and the related future outflow or sacrifice of resources is likely, and the related future outflow or sacrifice of resources is measurable. - (r) Use of Estimates The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent liabilities as of the date of the financial statements, as well as the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates. - (s) Advances and Prepayments Advance payments are generally prohibited by law.
+For pending, threatened, or potential litigation, a liability is recognized when a past transaction or event has occurred, a future outflow or other sacrifice of resources is likely, and the related future outflow or sacrifice of resources is measurable. - (q) Use of Estimates The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, and expenses.
+Actual results could differ from those estimates. - (r) Advances and Prepayments Advance payments are generally prohibited by law.
 There are some exceptions, such as reimbursable work agreements, subscriptions, and payments to contractors and employees.
 Payments made in advance of the receipt of goods and services are recorded as advance payments and recognized as expenses when the related goods and services are received.

-Note 2: Fund Balance with the Treasury
+NOTE 2: Fund Balance with the Treasury

 U.S. government cash is accounted for on an overall consolidated basis by the Treasury.
 The amounts shown on the Balance Sheet represent the FLRA's right to draw on the Treasury for valid expenditures.
 The fund balance as shown on the FLRA records is reconciled monthly with records from the Treasury.
+No discrepancies exist between the Fund Balance reflected on the Balance Sheet and the balances in the Treasury accounts.

 Fund Balance with the Treasury

-As of September 30, 2014 2013
+As of September 30, 2015 2014

-General funds \$3,625,753 \$3,488,106
+General funds \$3,482,175 \$3,625,753

-Other fund types 899 0
+Other fund types (2,293) 899

-Total \$3,626,652 \$3,488,106
+Total \$3,479,882 \$3,626,652

-Status of Fund Balance with the Treasury As of September 30, 2014 2013 Unobligated balance available \$107,618 \$67,001 Unobligated balance unavailable 670,761 836,323 Obligated balance not yet distributed 2,848,273 2,584,500 Non-budgetary fund balance with the Treasury 0 282 Total \$3,626,652 \$3,488,106
+Status of Fund Balance with the Treasury As of September 30, 2014 Unobligated balance available \$45,212 \$107,618 Unobligated balance unavailable 1,598,313 670,761 Obligated balance not yet distributed 1,836,357 2,848,273 Total \$3,479,882 \$3,626,652